Home About Forms Registration Graduation Course Descriptions Student Resources Faculty Resources

 Prerequisites: Graduate standing in psychology or permission of the instructor

-Discussion of the role of psychologists as scientists.
-Issues to be addressed include the advantages and disadvantages of the scientific method as a mode of inquiry, the concept of scientific progress, the reduction of psychological constructs to physical principles, and the status of psychology as a science.
+Discussion of the role of psychologists as scientists, from the inception of the field to the present.
+Issues to be discussed include the advantages and disadvantages of the scientific method as a mode of inquiry, the concept of scientific progress, and the status of psychology as a science.
+The course will trace the historical development of the various schools of psychology and describe the factors that have led to psychology’s current position as both a basic and an applied science.

 I. History and Philosophy of Science